STFleming/EmSys_GPIO_and_Abstraction_Costs/README.md

 ![](imgs/GPIO_sample_of_registers.png)

-We are going to write directly to these registers in order to directly manipulate the GPIO ports, bypassing the Arduino abstractions.
+We are going to write directly to these registers to manipulate the GPIO ports, bypassing the Arduino abstractions directly.

-To do this we will need to examine the hardware mapped addresses of these registers that are used to manipulate the GPIO pins and read and write to them with pointers.
-If you are not yet familiar with C pointers and how they can be used to interact with memory-mapped hardware, please refresh the notes from last weeks lecture [[here](https://github.com/STFleming/EmSys_LabIntro_MemoryMappedHardware)].
+To do this, we will need to examine the hardware mapped addresses of these registers used to manipulate the GPIO pins and read and write to them with pointers.
+If you are not yet familiar with C pointers and how they enable interaction with memory-mapped hardware, please refresh the notes from last weeks lecture [[here](https://github.com/STFleming/EmSys_LabIntro_MemoryMappedHardware)].

 The registers that interest us are ``GPIO_ENABLE_REG``, ``GPIO_OUT_REG``, ``GPIO_OUT_W1TS_REG``, and ``GPIO_OUT_W1TC``.